 - 9. Building Permit Information (Performance Measures)

 - 10. Planning and development

 - 11. Transportation services

 - 12. Environmental services

 - 13. Recreation services

-- 14. Other revenue and assessment on exempt properties.
+- 14. Other revenue (Used for the calculation of Operating Cost).

 In Schedule 80D the number of columns and column headings change with each section to accommodate the information collected.